 Scott has experience appearing before federal district courts throughout the country.
 Additionally, while attending The George Washington University Law School, Scott had the privilege to intern for the Honorable Richard Linn at the United States Court of Appeals for the Federal Circuit.
 Scott also served as the Executive Managing Editor for the AIPLA Quarterly Journal.
 In addition to his law degree, Scott holds a B.S. in chemical engineering.

 Scott was selected for inclusion in Washington, D.C.
-Super Lawyers - Rising Stars Edition, Thomson Reuters, in Intellectual Property Litigation, 2014 and 2016.
+Super Lawyers - Rising Stars Edition, Thomson Reuters, in Intellectual Property Litigation, 2014 and 2016 and is the Administrative Partner of the Washington, D.C. office of Haynes and Boone, LLP.